zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Service configuration

-Check [Onboarding a REST API service with the Plain Java Enabler (PJE)](../../extend/extend-apiml/onboard-plain-java-enabler.md) for more information about the parameters for the service configuration.
+For more information about service configuration parameters, see [Onboarding a REST API service with the Plain Java Enabler (PJE)](../../extend/extend-apiml/onboard-plain-java-enabler.md).

 ## Retry policy